Texas A&M in contention for first No. 1 recruiting class since 2022

 “I feel like I fit perfectly in Texas A&M’s defense,” Forstall told Rivals’ Sam Spiegelman.
 “We went over a few defensive schemes that I really feel like I can play in that defense and dominate.
 It’s an SEC school, and it’s one of my dreams to play in the SEC.
 It’s one of the harder conferences, so really just to get that challenge, and get prepared for the NFL and great relationships with Coach Elko, Coach Mason, Coach Tony, Coach E.”

+On Wednesday, they added another major piece to the class with one of the top wide receivers in the country in Jaden Upshaw.
+The Lee County (Ga.) star is ranked as the No. 5 WR in the class and gives Elko and Co. their sixth top-100 commit in the class.

-Maybe even more impressive is that Forstall is the 10th blue-chip commitment this cycle for the Aggies, who are focusing heavily on quality over quantity under Elko.
+Maybe even more impressive is that Upshaw is the 11th blue-chip commitment (of 12 total) this cycle for the Aggies, who are focusing heavily on quality over quantity under Elko.
 In 2026, the Aggies signed 27 players, with 22 of them being ranked four- or five-star prospects.

 Their lone three-star commit this cycle, cornerback Hakim Frampton, sits just outside of blue-chip status.